 What ointment kills Staph infections effectively?

-Mupirocin ointment is one of the most effective topical antibiotics for killing Staphylococcus bacteria.
-It works by inhibiting bacterial protein synthesis and is commonly used to treat localized skin infections caused by staph, including MRSA strains.
+Mupirocin ointment is one of the most effective topical antibiotics for susceptible Staphylococcus bacteria in localized superficial skin infections.
+It works by inhibiting bacterial protein synthesis and is commonly used to treat impetigo and certain localized skin infections caused by staph.

 How does mupirocin ointment kill Staph bacteria?

-Mupirocin targets isoleucyl-tRNA synthetase in staph bacteria, blocking protein synthesis essential for their survival.
-This action effectively kills the bacteria and helps clear infections like impetigo and infected wounds when applied regularly over several days.
+Mupirocin targets isoleucyl-tRNA synthetase in staph bacteria, blocking protein synthesis essential for bacterial growth.
+This action helps clear susceptible infections like impetigo and localized infected wounds when applied as prescribed over the recommended treatment period.

 Is fusidic acid ointment a good option to kill Staph?